Sibo523/CPP_1/README.md

 - *ID:* in txt file
 - *Name:* Roi Sibony
 - *Email:* roisi20041@gmail.com

+# CPP_1

+## Prerequisites

+Before you begin, ensure you have met the following requirements:

+- You have installed the latest version of Clang++ compiler.
+- You have a basic understanding of C++ programming.

+## Makefile Commands

+The project uses a Makefile to automate the build process.
+Here are the main commands available:

+- `make`: Builds the project.
+- `make run`: makes the demo exe.
+- `make test`: makes the test.
+- `make tidy`: Runs clang-tidy on the source files to check for common issues.
+- `make valgrind`: Runs Valgrind on both the demo and test executables to check for memory leaks.
+- `make clean`: Cleans up the build artifacts by removing object files and executables.

+## How to run the program
+- `./demo`: runs the demo exe file.
+- `./test`: Runs the test exe file.

 # Algorithms

-This header file defines the `Algorithms` class within the `ariel` namespace, offering a suite of static methods for performing various graph-related operations.
-The class is designed to complement the `Graph` class, providing functionalities such as connectivity checks, cycle detection, shortest path calculations, bipartiteness determination, and negative cycle identification.
+`Algorithms` class withing the `ariel` namespace, offering a suite of static Algorithms that can be applied on the Graph object.
+The funtions withing this file, checks connectivity, cycle detetion, shortest path calculation, bipartitennes groups and negative cycle determention.

 ## Class Overview